Montgomery County Public Schools (Maryland): Academics

 In addition to these credit requirements, other requirements for graduation include four years of enrollment, student service learning (SSL) hours, and state assessments.

 During the 2017–18 school year, the district launched data dashboards to focus on learning, accountability, and results.
 Continuous monitoring of students' progress ensures that students have timely support, focused interventions, acceleration, and enrichment.
 Readiness data helps the district to monitor students' progress and plan accordingly.

 The district has emphasized preparing students for both college and career.
 In April 2018, the College Board and Project Lead the Way awarded more than 3,000 students in the U.S. for their accomplishments in the 2016–17 school year.
 Compared to other school districts, MCPS had the most students who'd earned the AP + PLTW Student Achievements, followed by districts in Illinois and Texas, and its neighboring Howard County Public School System in Maryland.
 Wheaton High School, which focuses on project-based learning, had the second-most students with the achievement, behind Adlai E. Stevenson High School in Illinois.

 Every high school offers courses linked to a variety of careers.
 A program implemented at Magruder High School during the 2018–19 school year allows students to get a head start on careers in aviation.

 In May 2018, students from Northwest High School were the first in the district to graduate with a two-year degree in general engineering from Montgomery College as well as a high school diploma.
 In May 2018, five Northwood High School students were the first MCPS students to complete the Middle College Program at their school, which allowed them to earn an associate degree from Montgomery College as well as a high school diploma.

-MCPS is one of the few school districts in the nation that offers comprehensive services at the elementary, middle, and high school levels for twice-exceptional students.
-Twice-exceptional students have a unique profile of significant strengths and weaknesses—they are gifted and talented and also meet the criteria for an Individualized Education Program (IEP) or a Section 504 plan.
+MCPS is one of the school districts in the nation that offers services at the elementary, middle, and high school levels for twice-exceptional students.
+Twice-exceptional students have a profile of significant strengths and weaknesses—they are gifted and talented and also meet the criteria for an Individualized Education Program (IEP) or a Section 504 plan.
 Twice-exceptional students access accelerated and enriched instruction with appropriate support and services at their local school, a magnet/choice program, or a special education discrete service.

 Language immersion programs are offered at several elementary and middle schools.